RenderbitTechnologies/ArchKatas/README.md

 ![Social Media and Trip Sharing](./diagrams/user-journey-diagrams/06-social-media-and-trip-sharing.png)

-1. **Start**: The user initiates the process to share their trip details on the Road Warrior platform.
+1. **Start**: The user initiates the process to share their trip details on the RoadWarrior platform.
-2. **User Logs In**: The user securely logs into their Road Warrior dashboard.
+2. **User Logs In**: The user securely logs into their RoadWarrior dashboard.
 3. **Select Trip Details**: After successful login, the user navigates to their reservations or trip details they wish to share.
 4. **Choose Share Option**: A 'share' or 'broadcast' option is available for the user to initiate the sharing process.
 5. **Select Social Media/Specific People**: The user is presented with options to share their trip details on popular social media platforms or directly with specific people through email or messaging.